ksmills88/FontScraper/README.md

 # Getting Started

-## This is a Node.js application that take in a URL, downloads and parses the CSS files associated with that URL, and extracts all of the fonts being used on the page.
+## This is a Node.js application that takes in a URL as a URL parameter, downloads and parses the CSS files associated with that URL, and extracts all of the associated fonts and sends them to an API endpoint.

 ### Packages used:
 - [express](https://www.npmjs.com/package/express)